bllanos/lean-rust-ffi/lean_build/src/elan_fork/README.md

    2. To make builds more deterministic by reducing reliance on data from external systems.
 2. Code was changed to return an error when it would otherwise have modified files or directories, to avoid modifying the user's Lean installation.
 3. [`thiserror`](https://github.com/dtolnay/thiserror) was used instead of [`error-chain`](https://github.com/rust-lang-deprecated/error-chain), which is deprecated.
-4. Toolchain resolution no longer requires a directory argument but uses the current directory when the toolhain is not overridden by the `ELAN_TOOLCHAIN` environment variable.
+4. When the toolchain is not overridden by the `ELAN_TOOLCHAIN` environment variable, toolchain resolution no longer requires a directory argument but uses the current directory.

 ## Rationale for inclusion

 We forked some of Elan's code because:

 1. Removing dependencies unneeded by the subset of the code that was forked improves build times and saves disk space.
 2. Elan was not published on `crates.io` (see <https://crates.io/search?q=elan>) at the time of writing, which would prevent `lean-build` from being published to `crates.io` (as [explained in the Cargo book](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#local-paths-in-published-crates)).
+We are not planning to publish `lean-build` to `crates.io`, but a non-`crates.io` dependency may still be an obstacle to some users.